pluckas/spectroplot-support/README.md

 astrotransit.support@icloud.com

-## Privacy Policy
+## Privacy Policy - Summary
-Astro Transit does not collect, store, transmit, or share any personal data.
+SpectroPlot does not collect, store, transmit, or share any personal data.
-The application may access network services only to retrieve astronomical object coordinates from the SIMBAD astronomical database operated by the Centre de Données astronomiques de Strasbourg (CDS), France.
-No user information is transmitted or stored.
-Astro Transit does not use analytics, tracking technologies, advertising frameworks, or third-party data collection.